danielsaidi/website_danielsaidi/collections/_posts/2016/2016-04-20-upgrade-net-core-rc-to-1.md

 dotnet run
 ```

-At first, the project seemed to run without any problems.
-However, when I opened
+At first, the project seemed to run without problems.
+However, when I opened it in
-it in Visual Studio Code, I immediately received warnings that the project could
+Visual Studio Code, I got warnings that the project couldn't load, that the project
-not load, that the project missed an .sln file, that Omnisharp could not find the
-"default" runtime etc. etc.
+missed an .sln file, that Omnisharp couldn't find the "default" runtime etc.

 After investigating this strange behavior, I found that older versions of dnx and
 dnvm were not properly installed and conflicted with the new setup.

-I tried to solve this by upgrading dnvm, removing all old versions and reinstalling
+I tried to solve
+this by upgrading dnvm, removing all old versions and reinstalling the latest versions,
-the latest versions, but this did not work.
+but this didn't work.

-In order to get the new setup to work, I also had to specify an alias:
+Turns out that in order to get the new setup to work, I also had to specify an alias:

 ```
 dnvm update-self